-DC is alive with runners.
+DC is rife with runners.
 There’s no denying that.

 Whether it’s 5am or 9pm, you’ll see runners down the Mall, around the monuments, or along the Tidal Basin enjoying DC’s smooth roads and views of the shimmering Potomac.
-Yeah, we have the monuments, but DC also offers many unnoticed, gorgeous trail runs and paths along the waterfront.
+And sure, monuments are great, but DC also offers many unnoticed, gorgeous trail runs and paths along the waterfront.

-No matter if you are visiting DC or call it home, this list will you take you through the ins and outs of the city, and provide you with a roadmap for the best ways to explore our nation’s capital.
+No matter if you’re visiting DC or you call it home, this list will you take you through the ins and outs of the city, and provide you with a roadmap for the best ways to explore our nation’s capital.

 The strip of greenery in the heart of the city is where running meets iconic DC.
 The roads run from the Capitol Building, with Smithsonian museums and other attractions lining the paths all the way down to the open fields surrounding the Washington Monument.
 Wide walkways run down both sides of the Mall, offering a choice of paved or gravel paths.
 How far do you want to run today?
 A loop from the Capitol to the Washington Monument—under four miles—can easily be extended to the Lincoln Memorial or the Jefferson Monument.
 Thousands of runners jog these trails daily, and the fewer number of traffic lights make this ideal for fast, non-stop runs.
 Plug in the tunes and lace ‘em up tight to fly through your own DC montage!

 The National Arboretum is a small island of green in the city.
-Located just a couple of miles from the Capitol, the arboretum is great if you’re looking for some nature without leaving the district.
-The grounds are open from 8:00am to 5:00pm daily and admission is free.
-The arboretum is most easily accessed by car, and entrances are located on New York Ave and R Street.
-Nature lover?
+Just a couple of miles from the Capitol, the arboretum is great if you’re looking for some nature without leaving the district.
+The grounds are open from 8am to 5pm daily and admission is free.
+The Arboretum is most easily accessed by car, and entrances are located on New York Ave. and R St. Nature-lover?
 Make sure to check out the ‘What’s Blooming’ page on the website so you know what to look for on your run!

-For guys and girls that go the distance, the Mount Vernon trail stretches 18 miles from Theodore Roosevelt Island to George Washington’s Estate at Mount Vernon.
-The paved trail follows the Potomac and passes sites such as the Pentagon, Crystal City, and Alexandria, ending in Virginia.
-The long, flat Mount Vernon Trail is accessible by metro and passes close by several metro stations, making it easy to join the trail or leave off at various points along the way.
-Rosslyn, Arlington Cemetery, Reagan National Airport, and Braddock Road are convenient.
-And for you runners that laugh in the face of 18 miles, other popular trails branch off the Mount Vernon Trail, including Potomac Heritage and the Four Mile Run.
+Go the distance on the Mount Vernon Trail, it stretches 18 miles from Theodore Roosevelt Island to George Washington’s Estate at Mount Vernon.
+The paved path follows the Potomac and passes sites such as the Pentagon, Crystal City, and Alexandria, ending in Virginia.
+The long, flat route is accessible by metro and passes close by several metro stations, making it easy to join the trail or leave off at various points along the way.
+Rosslyn, Arlington Cemetery, Reagan National Airport, and Braddock Rd. are convenient.
+And for you runners who laugh in the face of 18 miles, other popular trails branch off the Mount Vernon Trail, including Potomac Heritage and the Four Mile Run.

 Ready for a challenge?
-Like the Mount Vernon Trail, the Potomac Heritage trail begins at Theodore Roosevelt Island.
-But this trail stretches ten miles towards the American Legion Bridge.
+Like the Mount Vernon Trail, the Potomac Heritage Trail begins at Theodore Roosevelt Island.
+But this route stretches 10 miles towards the American Legion Bridge.
 Doesn’t sound too bad?
-Here comes the tricky part: this trail winds through woods, hills, and rocky slopes where some spots you’ll need to climb or hike— so bring your Clif Bars.
+Here comes the tricky part: this trail winds through woods, hills, and rocky slopes that you’ll need to climb or hike in some spots — so bring your Clif Bars.
 Out and back, the route is nearly 20 miles of nature close to DC, but with all the challenges of an outback run.

 This trail run follows the Potomac for 184.5 miles to Maryland — you can literally run as far as your legs will take you.
-The trail is wide and flat, with mile markings to track your distance.
-Start up with the trail in Georgetown at the Rock Creek Parkway and follow the canal.
+The route is wide and flat, with mile markings to track your distance.
+Start in Georgetown at the Rock Creek Parkway and follow the canal.
 You can opt for the dirt path to take it easy on your joints, or the Capital Crescent Trail, a paved bike path.
 No matter how far you go, just remember that there’s a journey back!

 Part of Rock Creek Park, running on Beach Drive is what running city dwellers dream of.
 Much like Hains Point, it’s closed to motorists on weekends, which is ideal for those wanting to be surrounded by nature, but enjoy paved paths.
 Be sure to wave to fellow runners, bikers, roller bladers and walkers, as this route gets fairly busy Saturday and Sunday.